 Can I email my daughter?

 As we are in the Northwoods, our internet can be sporadic.
-We can distribute a limited number of emails, however email mail may not be printed every day.
-We recommend regular postal service mail to be the best way to communicate with your daughter.
+We can distribute a limited number of emails for our international campers (please, only one per week).
+US Postal Service remains the best way to communicate with your daughter.

 My daughter has never been away from home.
 What if she is terribly homesick?

 Overcoming homesickness and achieving independence are important and sometimes difficult challenges for campers (and their families!).
 Campers are most successful in rising to these challenges when families and Red Pine Staff work together to support them in following through on their decision to be at camp.
 It’s natural for campers of all ages to miss their families, friends, and homes when they find themselves in a new environment, particularly if it is the first time at camp.
 Do not be concerned with the first letter home that expresses fear and anxiety.
 Symptoms usually disappear within the 1st day or two of the session as your camper begins to make new friends and become familiar and comfortable with her new surroundings and routines.
 Even experienced campers may return to find that camp may be slightly different than the previous year.
 Our daily staff meetings to review the needs of our campers assist us greatly in being aware of any unhappy camper and our staff will be working to assist her in her full enjoyment of camp life.

 How does my camper travel to camp?

 Girls may travel to and from camp by automobile, airplane or on chaperoned chartered buses from Chicago's O'Hare Oasis and the Lake Forest Oasis.
 Learn more

 The process of packing a girl for overnight camp must seem daunting and frankly stressful!
 Never fear!
 The beauty of being a girls’ camp that has been around since 1937 is that the wheel has already been invented.
 Click here for Red Pine's equipment list and packing tips.